-This is the website for Eco 572 Research Methods in Demography, which is being offered in the Spring of 2016.
+This is the website for Eco 572 Research Methods in Demography, as offered in the Spring of 2016.
 The course is cross-listed as Pop 502 and Soc 532.

 The site has a collection of handouts, most of them showing how to use Stata or